darkobits/ts/docs/advanced.md

 export PATH="$PATH:$(npm root)/.bin"
 ```

+!> It is important to **append** the local NPM bin path to your PATH to prevent malicious actors from
+creating packages that define binaries that shadow system-level programs (ie: ssh).

 To ensure your shell is configured correctly, run `which nr` from a `ts` project's root directory.
 You
 should see the following output: